AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 * What went wrong?
 * If the data do not support your hypothesis, is there another hypothesis that describes your new data?

-## Conclusions
-Explain what you have learned and how that influences your next steps.
-Why does what you discovered matter to AguaClara?

-Make sure that you defend your conclusions with facts and results.

-# Manual
-The goal of this section is to provide all of the guidance that would be necessary for a future team to pick up your work where you left off.
-Please try to be thorough and put yourselves in the shoes of a newcomer to the project.
-Below are some recommended sections, but the manual will likely take a slightly different form for each team.

-## Fabrication Details
-Include any information related to the fabrication of equipment, experimental apparatuses, or technologies.
-Include the purpose of each step and the fabrication methods used.
-Reference appropriate safety precautions.

-## Special Components
-If your subteam uses a particular part that is unique and you could foresee a future subteam needing to order it or learn more about it, please include basic information like the vendor where it was purchased, catalog/item number, and a link to any documentation.

-## Experimental Methods
-### Set-up
-Step 1.
-* Put tasks in a sequential order.
-* It is okay to have sub-lists.
-  - Like this.

-### Experiment
-Step 1.

-### Cleaning Procedure
-Step 1.

-## Experimental Checklist
-Another potential section could include a list of things that you need to check before running an experiment.

 ## ProCoDA Method File
 Use this section to explain your method file.
 This could be broken up into several components as shown below: